 "The only real guarantee is having a turkey that is free of bacteria after it's cooked to the appropriate temperature, and for poultry that's 165 degrees F in your deeper cut of meats — and not just on the surface but inside, as well,” Gleason explains.
 That means putting a meat thermometer into the thickest portion of the breast, thigh and wing joint and making sure it reaches 165 degrees.

 Although some people like to cook their stuffing inside the bird, preparing it separately in a casserole dish makes it more likely the dressing will be thoroughly cooked.
 If you do put the stuffing in the turkey, do so right before you put the meat into the oven.
 Then make sure it also reaches 165 degrees; wait 20 minutes after taking the turkey out of the oven, to allow it to cook a little more.

 The best part of Thanksgiving is the nap that follows dinner or games in the backyard, but first put your turkey into the refrigerator.
 Even after it is cooked, meat shouldn't be left in the danger zone of 40 to 140 degrees F for more than two hours.
-Also, reheating meat to 165 degrees F after leaving it out for more than two hours can still be dangerous.
+Also, reheating meat to 165 degrees F after leaving it out for more than two hours does not guarantee it is safe.

 Join today and get instant access to discounts, programs, services, and the information you need to benefit every area of your life.

 "Some bacteria actually can form spores, which sort of protects them.
 And even in the scenario of reheating, there still is a risk involved,” Gleason warns.